sustainsw/sustainsw.github.io/pages/people.md

         introduction=intro_michael_allen %}

         {% capture intro_michael_ogara %}
-        Dr O'Gara is a Neurology consultant at University Hospitals Plymouth.
+        Dr O'Gara is a Neurology consultant at <a href="https://www.plymouth.ac.uk/">University of Plymouth</a>.
         He has specialist interests in Acute Neurology and Functional Neurological Disorders (FND).
 He runs a specialist clinic in FND, serving patients from around the Southwest.